Here’s our list of ten video games based on movies that are actually rather good.

-The movie tie-in genre, often seen as a guaranteed cash-cow, has seen the release of some hilariously bad titles.
-From the clumsy stupidity of Superman Returns in 2006, to the Atari E.T. game so terrible that copies were allegedly buried in a mass grave in New Mexico, history is littered with rush-released tosh that has no reason to exist other than to make a quick buck.
+The movie tie-in genre, often seen as a guaranteed cash-cow, has seen the development of some hilariously bad titles.
+From the clumsy stupidity of Superman Returns in 2006, to the Atari E.T. game so terrible that copies were buried in a mass grave in New Mexico, history is littered with rush-released tosh that has no reason to exist other than to make a quick buck.

-For a licenced movie game to be successful takes talent, a fair bit of luck and quite often a release date that isn’t tied to the movie.
-Movie based games that work do so by being great titles in their own right or by capturing the essence of a movie’s character or tone.
+For a licenced movie game to be successful takes talent, a fair bit of luck, and quite often a release date that isn’t tied to the movie.
+Movie-based games that work do so by being great titles in their own right, or by capturing the essence of a movie’s character or tone.

 Here’s 10 of the best (in no particular order)…

 GoldenEye 007 – Nintendo 64 – 1997